pedrocrvz/earnest-ernest-marketplace/README.md

 ## Tests

-All the tests are placed in the folde `tests`.
+All the tests are placed in the folder `tests`.
 To run all tests type:

 ```
 truffle test